-Some changes, like Inserted or Deleted slides, will show up on the Slides tab on the left.
-Click the revisions icon to see the change, and click the check box if you want to accept it.
+Some changes, like Inserted or Deleted slides, will show up on the Slides pane.
+Click the revisions icon to see the change, then click the check box if you want to accept it.

 In addition to reviewing changes individually, you can accept multiple changes at once.
-Click the Accept drop-down arrow and select either Accept All Changes to This Slide or Accept All Changes to the Presentation.
+Click the Accept drop-down arrow, then choose either Accept All Changes to This Slide or Accept All Changes to the Presentation.

-To compare your presentation with another file, click Compare, then browse for and open the desired file.
+To compare your presentation with another version, click the Compare command.
+Next, locate and select the desired file.